-According to data from HomeAdvisor, the cost of replacing a roof in the United States is typically between $5,000 and $11,000, with an average cost of about $8,000.
+According to the data, the cost of replacing a roof in the United States is typically between $5,000 and $11,000, with an average cost of about $8,000.
 This is a sizeable expense, and many American homeowners do not have the financial flexibility to pay this cost entirely out of pocket.

 Consider financing your roof replacement

 Many Americans use financing for all types of high-dollar purchases, from expensive appliances to home roof repair.
 Roofing is no exception, and the average homeowner likely has many more options for financing a roof replacement than they might realize.
 Government programs, home equity loans, and private financing are just a few examples of these options.
 Before committing to any solution, it’s essential to do thorough research to make a sound financial decision for your new roof.